evkx/evkx.github.io/content/models/lexus/rz/rz_300e/_index.md

 The Lexus RZ 300e boasts a driver-centric interior, enhancing the cockpit feel with high-quality materials in several areas instead of hard plastic.
 A standout feature is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
 You can choose between different types of seat materials and interior styling.
 You can choose between several interior designs.

 ### Seats

+The Lexus RZ 300e accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats